talkiq/gcloud-aio/pubsub/README.rst

         metrics_client=MetricsAgent()
     )

 While defaults are somewhat sensible, it is highly recommended to performance test your application and tweak function parameter to your specific needs.
 Here's a few hints:

 :``handler``:
     an async function that will be called for each message.
 It should accept an instance of ``SubscriberMessage`` as its only argument and return ``None`` if the message should be acked.
+An exception raised within the handler will result in the message being left to expire, and thus it will be redelivered according to your subscription's ack deadline.

 :``num_producers``:
     number of workers that will be making ``pull`` requests to pubsub.
 Please note that a worker will only fetch new batch once the ``handler`` was called for each message from the previous batch.
 This means that running only a single worker will most likely make your application IO bound.
 If you notice this being an issue don't hesitate to bump this parameter.

 :``max_messages_per_producer``:
     number of pubsub messages a worker will try to fetch in a single batch.
 This value is passed to ``pull`` `endpoint`_ as ``maxMessages`` parameter.
 A rule of thumb here is the faster your handler is the bigger this value should be.

 :``ack_window``:
     ack requests are handled separately and are done in batches.
 This parameters specifies how often ack requests will be made.
 Setting it to ``0.0`` will effectively disable batching.

 :``num_tasks_per_consumer``:
     how many ``handle`` calls a worker can make until it blocks to wait for them to return.
 If you process messages independently from each other you should be good with the default value of ``1``.
 If you do something fancy (e.g. aggregate messages before processing them), you'll want a higher pool here.
     You can think of ``num_producers * num_tasks_per_consumer`` as an upper limit of how many messages can possibly be within your application state at any given moment.

 ``subscribe`` has also an optional ``metrics_client`` argument.
 You can provide any metrics agent that implements the same interface as ``MetricsAgent`` (Datadog client will do ;) ) and get the following metrics:

 - ``pubsub.producer.batch`` - [histogram] actual size of a batch retrieved from pubsub.

 - ``pubsub.consumer.failfast`` - [increment] a message was dropped due to its lease being expired.

 - ``pubsub.consumer.latency.receive`` - [histogram] how many seconds it took for a message to reach handler after it was published.

 - ``pubsub.consumer.succeeded`` - [increment] ``handler`` call was successfull.

 - ``pubsub.consumer.failed`` - [increment] ``handler`` call raised an exception.

-- ``pubsub.consumer.latency.runtime`` - [histogram] ``handler`` execution time in seconds.
+- ``pubsub.consumer.latency.runtime`` - [histogram] ``handler`` execution time
+  in seconds.

 - ``pubsub.acker.batch.failed`` - [increment] ack request failed.

 - ``pubsub.acker.batch`` - [histogram] actual number of messages that was acked in a single request.

 Publisher